Not a rose but a rhododendron

 Pop culture

 Swiss singer Polo Hofer released his song “Alperose” in 1985.
-Sung in Bernese dialect, it’s about a romantic summer night up on Blüemlisalp in the Bernese Oberland.
+Sung in Beese dialect, it’s about a romantic summer night up on Blüemlisalp in the Beese Oberland.
 It’s a regular feature on compilation albums, and in 2006 Swiss TV viewers voted it the biggest Swiss hit of all time.

 This archive video from Swiss public television, SRF, shows Hofer and his band performing live at the competition.